hyyc116/HABITS/DSTN/README.md

 	File is named as scales.txt in which one record one line, line format is pmid \t abstract.

 ####6.
 Extract all possible therapies from crawled scales data.
 python np_extractor.py scale_NPs.txt stroke_abs.txt 1>>scale_NPs.txt 2>run.log
 	python therapy_filter.py scale_NPs.txt > scale_therapy.txt

 ####7.
 Filter out therapies already in KNOWN_TERAPIES and got a collection NEW_THERAPIES and the intermediate SCALE name between new therapy and stroke.
 	In this step, we could use the therapies in stroke_therapy.txt as KNOWN_THERAPIES to filter the result.

+	python scale_new_therapy_linking.py stroke_therapy.txt stroke_scale.txt scale_therapy.txt scale_NPs.txt > test_new_therapy_links.txt

 ####8.
 Human Checking and get the final result.
-	Although, we have got a result, but due to the precision in therapy extraction, there are still some nosies in the NEW_THERAPIES which will be filtered by human checking.
+	Although, we have got a result, but due to the precision
+	in therapy extraction, there are still some nosies in the NEW_THERAPIES which will be filtered by human checking.